Orrick announced today the admission of 18 lawyers to the firm’s partnership, effective January 1, 2017.

 Supreme Court & Appellate

 Andrew Silverman is a member of the firm’s Supreme Court & Appellate Group, based in New York.
 He focuses his practice on Supreme Court and appellate matters, as well as high-stakes trials, where Andrew often serves as the point person for legal strategy, briefing, jury instructions and appellate preservation issues.
-Andrew has been a member of the firm’s client teams representing Oracle, Apple, Synopsys and Dow AgroSciences, among others, in their IP appeals, as well as Oracle, Dow AgroSciences and PwC in major trial proceedings.
+Andrew has been a member of the firm’s client teams representing Oracle, a leading tech company (U.S.), Synopsys and Dow AgroSciences, among others, in their IP appeals, as well as Oracle, Dow AgroSciences and PwC in major trial proceedings.
 He clerked for then-Chief Judge Dennis Jacobs of the U.S. Court of Appeals for the Second Circuit and was a trial attorney in the Civil Division of the U.S. Department of Justice.
 Andrew earned his J.D., Order of the Coif, from the University of Southern California, Gould School of Law, and his B.A., magna cum laude, departmental honors, from the University of Southern California.

 Diane Lamarche is a member of the firm’s Complex Litigation Group, based in Paris.
 She represents French and international companies in commercial, white collar crime, M&A, securities law and corporate litigation, as well as international arbitration matters.
 Diane also assists leading listed and non-listed companies on financial and securities transactions, corporate governance issues, and on the negotiation of complex agreements.
 In addition, she advises distressed companies on the prevention and management of their difficulties.
 Diane earned a graduate diploma in finance and law from ESSEC Business School, a masters in law from Paris II Assas and a bachelors in law from the Université Paris I - Panthéon-Sorbonne.